-UPDATED: 1/22/2019 You’ve been angry too often and too much of the time, and you recognize the price you are paying – social withdrawal, and fractured relationships.
+You’ve been angry too often and too much of the time, and you recognize the price you are paying – social withdrawal, and fractured relationships.
 Perhaps you even self-medicate by overeating, drinking alcohol, escaping to bed, or substance abuse.
-Consider these five action steps so you can walk away from the rocky road and begin a life of happiness.
+Consider these seven anger management exercises so you can walk away from the rocky road and find happiness within yourself.

 No point in denying the obvious or factual.
 It’s not your imagination.
 The evidence is clear, and the result can be feelings of fear, anxiety, overwhelm, depression, apathy, and withdrawal.
 Increasingly, many people also experience intense and deeply abiding anger.